-Hungary and Gasprom signed agreement for South Stream Section1.
-November 2012. / SEE Energy News
+Hungary and Gasprom signed agreement for South Stream Section, SEE Energy News

 Hungary and Russia’s Gazprom have signed a final shareholders’ agreement to build the Hungarian section of natural gas pipeline South Stream.